laissez-faire-btc/safe-redaction/BIP.md

 What problem does Safe Redaction address?

 One of Bitcoin's greatest strengths is also a bit of a problem: it's permissionless, and it's uncensorable.
 The status quo is this: if you want to get some data into the blockchain, there is no restriction.
-You just follow the rules, and you pay by byte.
+You just follow the rules, and you pay by the byte.
 But if you want to get some data removed, that's a hard fork.
-Now you need 51% of the miners to agree to a new rule: that specific data is not allowed in the blockchain.
+Now you need 51% of the miners to agree to a new rule: this specific data is not allowed in the blockchain; not now, and not ever.
 And you'll need to roll back to the block before it was mined, too.

 * illegal content
 * immoral and abhorrent content